ten3roberts/recipe.nvim/README.md

 ## Recipes

-Recipes define a task which is executec async in the shell, similar to "tasks" in VSCode.
+Recipes define a task which is executed async in the shell, similar to "tasks" in VSCode.

 Recipes can be either be defined globally, per filetype, or per project